BitBangersCode/NodeBB-Wiki/Theming-NodeBB.md

 * `theme.json`

 ## `theme.json`
 The theme configuration file is a simple JSON string containing all appropriate meta data regarding the theme.
-Please take not of the following properties:
+Please take note of the following properties:

 * `id`: A unique id for a theme (e.g. "my-theme")
 * `src`: The filename (in the same folder) that should be interpreted by NodeBB as the theme CSS